qntm/t-a-i/README.md

 #### tai.convert.manyToOne

 These methods treat the relationship between Unix time and TAI as many-to-one in each direction.
 The result of a conversion is always a single possiblity.
 For a leap second, when the input is ambiguous, we return the "canonical" (later) of the two possibilities.
-However, distinct inputs may still result in the same output, and reversing a conversion does not always result in the same input.
+However, distinct inputs may still result in the same output, and reversing a conversion does not always result in the original input.

 ##### tai.convert.manyToOne.unixToAtomic(unix)
 Convert a number of Unix milliseconds to a number of TAI milliseconds.
 Note that over the course of a leap second, a single Unix instant can correspond to *two* TAI instants, so we return the later of the two.